PrajjwalDatir/Kaoi/Troubleshooting and faq.md

 <Br><strong>1) Why is my app showing application error upon clicking open app?</strong>
 <Br>
 - The possible error can be within your mongo_URI, cross check if you've written the correct password in the secret string defined on your config vars.</li>
-- Added to that there's possiblity that your URi isn't giving ip access, in such cases, go to your cluster's setting and check the <strong>'network access' tab</strong>, and open your cluster's ip.
+- Added to that there's possibility that your URi isn't giving ip access, in such cases, go to your cluster's setting and check the <strong>'network access' tab</strong>, and open your cluster's ip.
 If the given ip isn't public then do it but clicking on "allow access from anywhere" option on the dialogue box
  If you've done it then refreshing your heroku's page shall fix the problem.</li>
 - Another error can be "no web processes running".
 Well this is a very simple error that might have been accidentally caused.
 If we explain what's it then the fact is, on heroku there's a option called "web npm start" which starts the web processes to launch your application.
 When it's turned off, this error surfaces.
 You can simply re enable it by clicking on the configure dynos option and then hitting the on button.